Kawika Pierson, CMA

-I study accounting because I believe that the focus of financial accounting research on the processes that generate financial statements is a powerful approach to understanding business.
-Looking at the outputs of the accounting process from the context of systems science can help consumers of financial data and academicians better understand the information on hand.
+I study accounting because the focus of accounting research on the processes that generate organizational performance is a powerful approach to understanding businesses, governments, and nonprofits.
+Looking at the outputs of the accounting process from the context of systems science can help consumers of accounting data, managers, and academics better understand the organizations we interact with.

 Kawika Pierson is an Assistant Professor of Accounting and Quantitative Methods at Willamette University's Atkinson Graduate School of Management.
 He graduated from MIT's Sloan School in 2011 with a PhD in Management, focusing on System Dynamics and Accounting.
 His thesis, entitled "Profit Cycle Dynamics," consists of three essays examining the existence and causes of profit cycles in the airline industry, the insurance industry, and across sectors in the economy.

 Kawika brings extensive private sector experience as a derivatives trader and consultant.
-He traded softs (renewable commodities) and options for Louis Dreyfus Commodities both in the domestic market and in China, and has consulted for Hayley & Aldritch, Alcatel-Lucent, and Canyon Capital Management.
+He traded softs (renewable commodities) and options for Louis Dreyfus Commodities both in the domestic market and in China.
+He has consulted for environmental engineering firms, hedge funds, and nonprofit organizations.

 - Ph.D., Massachusetts Institute of Technology